advance100/doc_webpack/how-to-write-a-loader.md

 Instead I should write loaders for every task in this usecase and apply them all (pipeline):

 * jade-loader: Convert template to a module that exports a function.
-* apply-loader: Takes a function exporting module and returns raw result.
+* apply-loader: Takes a function exporting module and returns raw result by applying query parameters.
 * html-loader: Takes HTML and exports a string exporting module.